Editorial & Affiliate Disclosure

 Disclaimer: This CTA may contain affiliate links.
 We may earn a commission at no cost to you.
 Not sponsored or endorsed by Ghost.org, the Ghost Foundation, or any third-party developer or agency.
 Features, pricing subject to change without notice.

-Is your Ghost knowledge base ready to handle real-world support traffic, long KB articles, and accessibility expectations in 2025?
+Is your Ghost knowledge base ready to handle real-world support traffic, long KB articles, and accessibility expectations in 2026?
 Tiny Support by Kick Wheel Themes promises “everything you need, nothing more” for a self-serve knowledge base, wrapped in a minimal Ghost theme built with Tailwind CSS and Alpine JS.
+This sounds ideal for SaaS support docs, help centres and internal documentation.

 Kick Wheel Themes positions its work as “timeless, flexible themes designed to make your life simpler,” with a focus on adaptable design and “impeccable quality” code.
-With Tiny Support, the brand promise is clear—but the execution isn’t quite there yet, especially around accessibility, testing, and long-form documentation UX.
+We would agree with this, in spite of the limited range of features.

 Key takeaways (TL;DR)